factom-protocol/FIS/FIS/DID.md

 # Summary

 This proposal contains the interoperability specifications for products creating, reading (resolving) updating and deactivating Decentralized Identifiers on top of the Factom Protocol.
 This specification is not about other products wanting to use DIDs for their specific purpose, like signing or voting.
-This document describes the low level data structures and rules for DIDs on Factom itself.
+This document describes the low level data structures and rules for DIDs, DID documents, resolution and registration on Factom itself.

 ___